rique223/CssNavbarTreino/README.md

 ### How to run this project?
 1. Download or clone this repository
-2. Acces the ..\CssNavbarTreino\Navbar directory
+2. Acces the ...\CssNavbarTreino\Navbar directory
 3. Execute the Index.html file in your favorite browser